Avditvs/wikipedia-map/readme.md

 - [ ] Create a web application to visualize easily the map

 ## Main issues
+- [ ] get node by page name seems to be in O(n) so the algorithm gets slower by adding more pages
-- [ ] very poor performance -> currently making a performance analyser
+- [x] very poor performance -> currently making a performance analyser